-Beginning on January 1, 2014: All Conservation Commission meetings will begin at 6:30 p.m.
-All meetings/hearings will be opened by the Commission starting at 7:00 p.m.
+Beginning on January 1, 2014: All Conservation Commission meetings will begin at 6:30 p.m with pending matters.
+All hearings will be opened by the Commission starting at 7:00 p.m.

 Contact Information: Conservationcomm@lexingtonma.gov